gatsbyjs/gatsby/packages/gatsby-cli/README.md

 ### `develop`

-At the root of a Gatsby site run `gatsby develop` to start the Gatsby development server.
+At the root of a Gatsby app run `gatsby develop` to start the Gatsby development server.

 #### Options